vivekjuneja/naver-translator-fun/README.md

 Naver Translator (http://labspace.naver.com/nmt/) has better translation quality for Korean to English than Google Translate.
 But, it does not expose API or allow more than 200 characters at one time for translation.

-So my hack uses Selenium APIs to control a Chrome browser to load the Naver translator.
 It performs the following functions :-

 1. Translate more than 200 words (in fact you can translate an entire news article)